ng91/SiNGTool/README.md

 ## But how does it work
 SiNGTool can work both with PC or standalone using embedded display.

-It can pipe RF samples from ADC to PC, or from PC to DAC, using a high-speed FT4232HL usb bridge interface
+It can pipe RF samples from ADC to PC, or from PC to DAC, using a high-speed FT4232HL usb bridge interface.

 There is a portable mode, where You can watch waveforms/spectrums, and generate Your own on the go!
 All You need will be headphones, and microphone with PTT button.